Resources for You

 Ombudsman is a Scandinavian term that describes a special kind of grievance-handling official who investigates citizen’s complaints against administrative agencies.
 An ombudsman is an individual who handles disputes while operating in a neutral and confidential role.
 The ombudsman investigates complaints made by individuals inside and outside an organization, reports the findings and helps to achieve equitable solutions.

-CVM has procedures in place for handling disputes that arise on both internal and external science/policy issues.
-It is preferred that differences of opinion be resolved at the lowest organizational level possible.
+CVM has procedures in place for handling disputes involving science/policy issues that originate internally and externally.
 The Ombudsman may be contacted at any time before or during these procedures for consultation and guidance on the appropriate use of the procedures, to ensure that the process proceeds as smoothly and fairly as possible, or to assist in resolving the dispute.

 External Scientific Dispute Resolution

 Persons outside the Agency are encouraged to attempt to resolve any disagreement informally within the responsible reviewing Division by starting with the review team and then elevating it to the Division Director.
 If informal attempts are unsuccessful, the procedures for a formal appeal process are described in Guidance for Industry #79 Dispute Resolution Procedures for Science-Based Decisions on Products Regulated by the Center for Veterinary Medicine.
 Formal procedures for resolving disagreements are set forth in 21 CFR 10.75 by following the established agency channels of supervision or review.